Lynk SQL

 ```

-Reach for a CTE when it earns its place — clearer expression of grain transitions, isolating a filtered metric scope, or splitting a query into named stages.
+Reach for a CTE when it earns its place — clearer grain transitions, isolating a filtered metric scope, or splitting a query into named stages.
 A CTE that exists because you *could* write one is just noise.

 ## Window functions and `QUALIFY`

-Window functions are supported, and `METRIC()` can appear inside the window — both as the aggregated expression and inside `OVER (ORDER BY ...)`.
+Window functions are supported, and `metric()` can appear inside the window — both as the aggregated expression and inside `OVER (ORDER BY ...)`.
 The `QUALIFY` clause filters rows by a window function result, the way `HAVING` filters by an aggregate.

 ```sql